Common teasel flowers.

 Also known as: teasel, venuscup teasel, wild teasel

 Common teasel is a prickly weed that appears to have tentacles surrounding it’s flowerheads.
-It grows as a basal rosette during its first year, then produces a flowering stem the following spring before dying.
+It grows as a rosette during its first year, then produces a flowering stem the following spring before dying.
 It grows a large taproot that can be almost 2 feet (.6 meters) long!

 |Life Cycle:||Biennial (life cycle lasts two years)|